 The lower the aperture number, the more light the lens will allow to reach the imaging sensor.
 Each "stop" in aperture change (full stop examples: f/1.4, f/2.0, f/2.8, f/4.0) increases or decreases the amount of light reaching the sensor by a factor of 2x (a substantial factor).

 When you buy a prime lens instead of a zoom, you expect at least one strong advantage to offset the loss of zoom range versatility.
 Common prime lens advantages include smaller size, lighter weight, lower price, better image quality, and a wider aperture.
-The lens checks those boxes (awaiting verification of the expected image quality advantage), including that of the last advantage.
+The lens checks those boxes, including that of the last advantage.

 I mentioned that the sibling Sony FE 12-24mm f/2.8 G Master Lens covers the 14mm focal length.
 I'll create a complete comparison at the end of this review, but the Sony FE 14mm f/1.8 GM Lens vs. Sony FE 12-24mm f/2.8 GM Lens comparison along with a price check will make most of those prime lens advantages obvious.

 We are currently talking about the wide aperture advantage.
 Allowing significant amounts of light to reach the imaging sensor provides tremendous benefits.
 Use that light to enable action (subject and camera) stopping shutter speeds in very low light levels, along with low ISO settings for reduced noise.
 At f/1.8, this lens is handholdable in dark environments without resorting to extreme ISO settings.
 At night, light levels are so low that the earth's rotation becomes a source of camera motion that this lens adeptly defeats, making it among the best available choices for milky way photography.